 The Better Lever is $225 and shipping to US is $5.80 by USPS Priority Mail.
 For Canada and Mexico shipping and currency change charges are $26.95, $30.95 to all other countries.

 P.S.
-Unrelated but potentially costly.........
-For early model twin cam owners, check your cam chain tensioners' pads for wear and replace when needed.
+UNRELATED BUT POTENTIALLY COSTLY.........
+For TWIN CAM owners, check your cam chain tensioners' pads for wear and replace when needed.
 If the pads break up they will clog up oil flow and lead to major engine failure.
 The pads are a maintenance item that require replacement.